Encrypt-S/navd/docs/json_rpc_api.md

 ### 4. Command-line Utility

-navd comes with a separate utility named `btcctl` which can be used to issue these RPC commands via HTTP POST requests to navd after configuring it with the information in the [Authentication](#Authentication) section above.
+navd comes with a separate utility named `navctl` which can be used to issue these RPC commands via HTTP POST requests to navd after configuring it with the information in the [Authentication](#Authentication) section above.
 It can also be used to communicate with any server/daemon/service which provides a JSON-RPC